The Law Is for Everyone, Not Just Lawyers

 School Workshops

-Live, facilitator-led workshops for TY, Junior Cycle, Senior Cycle, LCA and wellbeing programmes.
-Delivered onsite or virtually by our team of solicitors and barristers with backgrounds in law, psychology and education.
+Live, in-classroom legal education for TY, Junior Cycle, Senior Cycle and LCA — delivered onsite or virtually.
+Sessions are led by our team of solicitors and barristers with backgrounds in law, psychology and education.
 No pre-recorded content.
-No proxies.
-Students engage with qualified professionals asking the questions they’re actually afraid to ask.
+Students get straight answers to the questions they're actually afraid to ask.

 eLearning Courses